indexlongrun/financial-tools/README.md

 # IndexLongRun Financial Tools

-Welcome to IndexLongRun's suite of open-source financial calculators and simulation engines for long-term planning.
-This repository provides the core mathematical logic behind the tools available at [indexlongrun.com](https://www.indexlongrun.com).
+A suite of open-source financial calculators and simulation engines designed for long-term planning.
+This project provides the core mathematical logic for the web tools available at [indexlongrun.com](https://www.indexlongrun.com).

 ## Philosophy

-We are committed to three core principles:
+Our philosophy is built on three core principles:

-1. **Transparency:** All calculations, assumptions, and methodologies are open for inspection, critique, and verification.
+1. **Transparency:** Financial planning shouldn't be a black box.
+All our calculations, assumptions, and methodologies are open for you to inspect, critique, and verify.
-2. **Privacy-First:** Your financial data remains yours.
-Our engines perform calculations without requiring personal data, and our web tools never store your information without explicit consent.
+2. **Privacy-First:** We believe your financial data is yours alone.
+Our engines are designed to perform calculations without requiring personal data, and our web tools will never store your information without your explicit consent.
-3. **Evidence-Based:** Our models are grounded in established financial theories and emphasize a long-term, passive investing approach.
+3. **Evidence-Based:** Our models are grounded in established financial theories and a long-term, passive investing approach.

 ## Repository Structure